-One misconception people have is that diamond fluorescence detracts from a diamond’s sparkle and beauty.
+One misconception people have is that diamond fluorescence negatively affects a diamond’s sparkle and beauty.
 The truth is that sparkle and brilliance are determined by cut quality and not by whether the diamond has the ability to glow in black lighting.

-Likewise, many people who wrongly believe that fluorescence will negatively impact the durability of a diamond.
+Likewise, many people wrongly believe that fluorescence will adversely impact the durability of a diamond.
 While fluorescence is caused by chemical impurities in the diamond’s lattice structure, it doesn’t weaken the diamond’s hardness or strength.

 So, how can fluorescence be a good thing?